canonical/ubuntu-pro-client/docs/explanations/using_pro_offline.rst

 Livepatch is the tool that provides patching for critical and high security vulnerabilities in the Ubuntu kernel.
-It can also be used in a firewalled setup using Livepatch on-prem, which our `Customer Support teams`_ can help you to set up.
+It can also be used in a firewalled setup using Livepatch on-prem.

 `Livepatch on-prem`_ creates a local deployment of the Canonical Livepatch server, which retrieves patch updates from Canonical.
 This provides you with greater control over when those patches roll out across your infrastructure.

 .. _Customer Support teams: https://ubuntu.com/support
 .. _Landscape Beta Discourse: https://discourse.ubuntu.com/c/landscape/landscape-beta/115
 .. _Snap-store-proxy: https://snapcraft.io/snap-store-proxy
 .. _Livepatch on-prem: https://ubuntu.com/security/livepatch/docs/livepatch_on_prem
 .. _operate in offline mode: https://docs.ubuntu.com/snap-store-proxy/en/airgap
+.. _guide on our knowledge base: https://support-portal.canonical.com/knowledge-base/Get-Started-With-Ubuntu-Pro-in-an-Airgapped-Environment